jonathanelbailey/jonathanelbailey.github.io/_posts/2016-05-16-ovirt-up-and-running.md

 2. (optional) configure SSH for your new server to secure it.
 3. Run {% highlight bash %}yum -y update{% endhighlight %} on your machine to update it, then run {% highlight bash %}reboot{% endhighlight %}
 4. Partition any drives and format the partitions for use, if needed.
-5. Run {% highlight bash %}yum install nfs-utils nfs-utils-lib -y{% endhighlight %} to install NFS.
+5. Run `yum install nfs-utils nfs-utils-lib -y` to install NFS.

 ### Install OS